mcalisterkm/teach-your-pi-to-sniff-with-bme688/README.md

 **NOTE: This article was written in 2023, the versions of software listed below have changed but the steps and work flow have not.
 See "AI-Studio-Devkit-2024" for an update and software changes in the BME 688 system**.

-**Note: In 2025 the BME690 Devkit was released See AI-Studio-BME690-Devkit.md for details on setup and use**
+**Note: In 2025 the BME690 Devkit was released See AI-Studio-BME690-Devkit.md for details on setup and use.**

 In this article we cover the recording of data, training the AI Model, and deploying the model to a Raspberry Pi Zero 2.
 There are three